-Each RISS project has established an oversight group (policy board or executive committee) composed of representatives from state and local member agencies in the project's multistate region.
+Each RISS project has established an oversight group (policy board, executive committee or board, or board of directors) composed of representatives from state and local member agencies in the project's multistate region.
 The primary purpose of the oversight group is to provide policy and direction regarding project operations and administration.
 Each project policy board group holds regular meetings for this purpose.